moodle/devdocs/general/development/policies/accessibility.md

 #### Moodle Workplace

-Moodle Workplace has been accredited to meet WCAG 2.1 Level AA conformance.
+Moodle Workplace has been accredited to meet [WCAG 2.1 Level AA conformance](https://www.grackledocs.com/en/accreditations/12295) on 27 Jun 2024.

 The table below provides a history of the accessibility audits performed on Moodle Workplace.